solui/solui/packages/docs/GettingStarted/README.md

 }
 ```

-Switch to the browser window and notice that the UI title has now been instantly
-updated without a page reload!
+Switch to the browser window and notice that the UI title has automatically been updated without a
+page reload!
+Changes to the contract build artifacts also get picked up automatically, so you can
+compile new versions of your contracts and the UI will auto-reload them in.

 If you any mistakes in your spec then solUI will display a friendly error
 pointing out the specific issue.